KunChen1110/SheetHero/dataset/DatasetV1.md

 [spreadsheet6](Task02/tc02_input04.csv)
 [spreadsheet7](Task02/tc02_input05.csv)
 ### Prompt
-Hello, here are tables about students and their tutors.
-You task is to output a new form listing each tutor’s name, the time and location of their tutor meeting, as well as the students attending the meeting.
+Here are several tables about students and their tutors.
+Your task is to produce a new table that lists, for each tutor, the tutor’s name, the meeting time and location, and the students attending that meeting.
+Output the result as a new spreadsheet.
 ### Answer

 #### Output File